 Embiid dealt with injuries this season — he had meniscus surgery in February that sidelined him for two months — but has been his usual dominant self when on the court.
 Prior to that knee injury, he led the NBA in scoring with 35.3 points per game.
 While Team USA is routinely loaded with star talent, center is the one position where there has been a relative lack of depth, so the addition of a healthy Embiid in Paris will be a boon for the U.S.

-Over the last few seasons, Nikola Jokic has cemented himself as one of the premier players in the NBA.
-The Denver Nuggets center has been named the league MVP in two of the last three seasons (2021, 2022) and, averaging nearly a triple-double per game, is the current favorite to reclaim the award this season.
+Over the last few years, Nikola Jokic has cemented himself as one of the premier players in the NBA.
+The Denver Nuggets center has been named the league MVP in three of the last four seasons (2021, 2022, 2024) and averaged nearly a triple-double per game this past season.

 Jokic played for Serbia at the 2016 Olympics, helping the country secure a silver medal.
-Serbia is back in the Olympic tournament for the first time since then, but Jokic's participation remains up in the air.
-In October 2023, the president of Serbia's Olympic committee claimed that Jokic would be in Paris, only for Jokic to push back on that report a few months later and say that he was still undecided.
+Serbia is back in the Olympic tournament for the first time since then, and Jokic will be joining them in Paris despite some ongoing uncertainty over the last few months.

-Young NBA stars expected to make Olympic debuts
+Young NBA stars ready to make Olympic debuts

 Also expected to play a big role at these Olympics is the NBA's most recent No. 1 overall draft pick, Victor Wembanyama.
 Regarded as a generational talent, the 7-foot-4 Wembanyama is likely to see plenty of time on the court for the home nation at the Paris Games.
-The San Antonio Spurs center is currently averaging over 20 points and 10 rebounds during his rookie season.
+The San Antonio Spurs center averaged over 20 points and 10 rebounds during his rookie season.
+With Wembanyama and Rudy Gobert forming an elite defensive frontcourt, France is another country with strong medal hopes.

 Dallas Mavericks guard Luka Doncic was must-see entertainment three years ago in Tokyo, putting up huge statlines while helping take Slovenia to the semifinals.
-Now Milwaukee Bucks forward Giannis Antetokounmpo could be the next NBA superstar to make his Olympic debut as Greece looks to qualify for the first time since 2008.
+Now Milwaukee Bucks forward Giannis Antetokounmpo will be the next NBA superstar to make his Olympic debut as Greece has qualified for the Olympics for the first time since 2008.

-However, Greece's path to Olympic qualification will run directly through Doncic's Slovenian squad.
-The two countries were drawn together – along with Croatia, the Dominican Republic, Egypt and New Zealand – into the same last-chance qualifying tournament.
-The competition will take place in July, after the conclusion of the NBA Finals, and only the winning team will earn an Olympic berth.
+Greece's path to Olympic qualification ran directly through Doncic's Slovenian squad.
+The two countries were drawn together — along with Croatia, the Dominican Republic, Egypt and New Zealand — into the same last-chance qualifying tournament, which took place in July after the conclusion of the NBA Finals.
+Greece defeated Slovenia 96-68 in the semifinals en route to winning the tournament and securing its spot in Paris.

 Bird retires, but U.S. women still loaded with veteran experience